hoedlale16/AWATAR/AwatarCreator/awatar-creator/README.md

 npm run serve
 ```
 The application requires a connection to 'AwatarCore'.
 Therefore configure a correct IP of Server in proxy property in file 'vue.config.js'
-Usually the Webapplication starts at URL ``http://localhost:8081/``.
+Usually the Webapplication starts at URL ``http://localhost:4000/``.
+The application 'Awatar-Creator' uses port 4001.

 ### Compiles and minifies for production
 ```